You don’t have to be naughty to enjoy a few Extra Dirty Martinis, but it helps.

 “Very dry, with olives, a lot of olives.
 Like, at least three olives.”

-Adding olive brine to a martini goes back to 1901.
-Some folks have claimed that New York City bartender John O’Connor was inspired to try it out based on the olive garnish that sometimes accompanies the drink.
+Adding olive brine to a martini goes back many decades.
+Some folks have claimed that New York City bartender John E. O’Connor began muddling olives in the drink back in 1901, while recipes adding olive brine directly appeared around 1930.
 It took some time for the Extra Dirty Martini to catch on, however.
 In fact, the description “dirty martini” didn’t become a part of the vernacular until the 1980s.

 Ingredients